a-bangk/JXA-Examples/README.md

 You can drop the files onto the included Applications "Rename js to scpt" and "Rename scpt to js" per your preference.
 Script Editor can open both file types.

+## Naming

+* Investigate - scripts and features that do not work as expected
+* Finder - Scripts primarily demonstrating a Finder features
+* Reminders - Scripts primarily demonstrating a Reminder feature.
+* SA - Scripts demonstrating feature form the Standard Additions library
+* JS - Scripts using only standard JS.

 ## Useful Places Online